 Due to the importance of these surface waters, it is critical that they are protected.
-Protecting surface water quality includes stream bank management, overseeing point source discharges of wastes, and controlling non-point sources of water pollution (for example, agricultural run-off, illegal dumping and erosion from logging or construction).
+Protecting surface water quality includes stream bank management, overseeing point source discharges of wastes, minimizing erosion and sediment transport issues associated with our dirt and paved roads, and controlling non-point sources of water pollution (for example, agricultural run-off, illegal dumping and erosion from logging or construction).
 Failure to do so will result in stream degradation.